evanx/redishub/README.md

 This will create a new ephemeral keyspace for you.
 The keyspace home page lists some sample commands you can try.
 These links are rendered in red.

 Incidently, this will create a ephemeral keyspace on the "demo" database.
 TTLs are 10 minutes only, but this is fine for the playground.
-Incidently, anytime a key is accessed, its TTL is reset to 10 minutes, so it's an idle-out.

 Note that currently we don't have a command completion tool, but you can edit the URL itself in the browser location bar.
 Also try to change the domain to `replica.redishub.com` to check the replication.
-Incidently, we forward to introducing a disk-based `archive.redishub.com` from which cold data can be recovered.

 #### Why use a Redis database rather than SQL?